by Glynis Sherwood

 what you preach with others… Break

-To learn more about how counselling can help you, please contact me for a free 15 minute phone consultation at 778-837-0616, or by email: Info@GlynisSherwood.com During our consultation we can discuss your concerns and how my counselling services can help you overcome the legacy of scapegoating as quickly as possible.
+Need help overcoming scapegoating?
+Contact me for a free 15 minute consultation to learn how counselling can help.
+Counselling is available in person, by Phone or Skype around the world.
+Call 778-837-0616 or email Info@GlynisSherwood.com.During our consultation we can discuss your needs and how my counselling services can help you overcome the legacy of scapegoating as quickly as possible.
 Please Note - The free consultation is not a counselling session.

 Glynis Sherwood - MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, specializes in recovery from Scapegoating/Bullying, Low Self Esteem, Anxiety, Depression, Grief and Addictive Behaviors.
 My services are available in person in Vancouver BC, or Toll-Free across Canada by Phone or Email.
 I look forward to hearing from you and helping you achieve the life you want and deserve!